marytanaelwriter/marytanaelwriter/README.md

 ### Hi there 👋

+You can call me Mary (or Anne).
+I'm a Technical Writer from the Philippines.

+I rekindled my love for computer science when I broke into the IT industry.

+Right now, I'm self-studying Python.
+I also want to familiarize myself with computer science and software development concepts.

+Learning how to code is mostly a hobby for me, but having some technical knowledge will also be helpful in my role as a Technical Writer.

+This profile is a place for me to dump my digital CVs, technical writing portfolio, and Python projects.

 <!--
 **marytanaelwriter/marytanaelwriter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.